Summary

 In the composite of valuation below, using a breadth of inputs, shares look to be fairly priced at $35 per share.
 At this level, there is little or no upside capture to be harvested in this name.
 However, looking at the calculation a little deeper, there is a substantial skew to the fair valuation of $74.
 This stems from a relatively cheap cost of equity of 6.5%, driven by a forward earnings yield of 15.4%.

-Given this, there could be compelling value on offer – but we see this balanced by the market's pricing of a 6.5x forward P/E. We note the GICS Industry peer median forward P/E is ~21x, suggesting the market has priced a below-sector performance from the company next 12 months.
+Given this, there could be compelling value on offer – but we see this balanced by the market's pricing of a 6.5x forward P/E. We note the GICS Industry peer median forward P/E is ~21x, suggesting the market has priced a below-sector performance from the company in next 12 months.

 Exhibit 3.
-Fair value adjustments suggest the stock might be fairly priced, and that market is pricing a below-sector result from EMBC in the coming 12 months.
+Fair value adjustments suggest the stock might be fairly priced, and that the market is pricing a below-sector result from EMBC in the coming 12 months.

 The company provided H2 FY22 guidance in-line with previous estimates, calling for $555mm at the top, a 700bps YoY growth.
 However, it also quotes in constant currency and "F/X %" [forex adjustments], and provides an adjusted EBITDA margin in the mid-30's.
 It expects to turnover ~$5mm less from BD during the half, as seen in Exhibit 4.
 This guidance is welcomed, however, within the forex assumptions, there are a number of assumptions of cross rates, as outlined below: